mer10z/angular-splunk-logger/README.md

     // will be sent.
     .token( '<your-token>' )

+    // set the threshold of post errors to halt logging.
+This may be useful if your
+    // logging server goes down and you have sendConsoleErrors set to true and you
+    // also have an $http response interceptor that logs error responses.
+Note that
+    // due to the asynchronous nature of http requests, the threshold may be
+    // exceeded before halting logging.
+There is currently no way to re-enable
+    // logging after it is halted.
+    .errorThreshold( 20 )

     // set the source name for the splunk log message .source( '<your-source-name>' )